Epstein–Barr virus–associated lymphoproliferative diseases: Epstein–Barr virus-positive plasmablastic lymphoma

 Plasmablastic lymphoma (PBL) is an uncommon lymphoma that occurs mostly in immune-deficient individuals, primarily those with HIV/AIDS.
 Indeed, it is an AIDS-defining clinical condition.
 The disease can also occur in those who have had an organ transplantation or chemotherapy treatment or are presumed to have age-related immune senescence.
 Chronic autoimmune or inflammatory diseases (e.g. rheumatoid arthritis, Graves' disease, Giant-cell arteritis, sarcoidosis, or severe psoriasis) may also underlie development of PBL.
-The disease occurs in individuals (male:female ratio 4:1) of all ages.
-It presents as a tumor of the head, neck, oral cavity, sinuses or, less commonly, gastrointestinal tact, skin, or other tissues.
+The disease occurs in individuals (male:female ratio 4:1) of all ages, typically presenting as a tumor of the head, neck, oral cavity or sinuses; less common sites include the gastrointestinal tract, skin, and other tissues.
 Histologically, the tumors are classified as monomorphic PBL (consisting predominantly of immunoblastic cells) or plasmacytic PBL (consisting predominantly of cells with features of plasma cells at varying stages of development).
 While originating from B cells, these cells express plasma cell markers such as CD79a, IR4, BLIMP1, CD38, and CD138.
 About 70% of PBL cases are EBV+, with most of the lymphoma cells expressing EBV genes indicating that this virus is in latency phase 0 or I. The disease appears to develop and progress as a result of the actions of both the EPV and human immunodeficiency virus (i.e.HIV) and, particularly in EBV+ disease, to be associated with overexpression of the MYC gene in EBV+ cells.
 Overexpressed MYC protein is thought to drive the disease but the role of EPV in MYC gene overexpression as well as the development and/or progression of EBV+ PBL is not clear.
 The prognosis of patients with advanced stage PBL, which is a common presentation of the disease in patients with HIV/AIDS, is poor (media survival 6–7 months).
 However, PBL patients with early stages of the disease and/or EBV+ disease have a much better survival rate.
 Overall, patients with HIV+ PBL respond to CHOP or EPOCH chemotherapy regimens with early results for the EPOCH regimen achieving medium survival rates that extend beyond one year.